by Carrie Adams

 But there is a whole other side to creating an international obstacle racing series.
 It’s defining the spirit of the event, the very soul of what it will represent to the runners themselves who will struggle, fight, and claw their way through the miles and the tests that are put in front of them.
 It isn’t about getting dirty, but you’ll get dirty.
 It isn’t about having fun, but you will have fun.
 It isn’t about the costumes, the beer, and the after-party.
 It’s about who you are when you run, and what is brought out of you when you falter, what you do when you want to give up, and how you feel when you finish.
 It’s about what you have inside you to get you across that line.
 How do you create something that changes a person so that they are better when they cross the finish line?

-The Spartan Race was created by seven ultra-athletes and a Royal Marine.
+The Spartan Race was created by eight ultra-athletes.
 It was created by people who have spent their lives redefining what’s realistic and finding out what’s possible by living lives without limits.

 - A Spartan pushes their mind and body to their limits